Surajv311/LearningMicroservices/README.md

   - We should be able to spin up multiple instances of the microservice running on different ports.
 There should be APIs which capture status of another port from a given port.
   - Later, `consumerMicroservice` should be designed to mimic how a user/entity would interact with APIs in `businessMicroservice`.
 In short, allow 2 microservices to communicate with one another.
   - Try running `businessMicroservice` in 2 container instances in different ports.
 And then your `consumerMicroservice` should send request to each of the running containers of `businessMicroservice` in round-robin fashion, kind of acting like a load balancer.

-- Future intention (rough)
+  - More tasks defined in the project as we go down...

+- Lonng term goal (brief)
   - The complexity of project will increase with time.
-We will have more scenarios to cover like: publishing data to Kafka/Flink; Or having Debezium setup to capture CDC once we update postgres tables via our microservices, etc.
-  - Objective is to mimic how production systems work as closely as possible.
-As a note, intention is to learn how services or systems interact locally, once, that is clear, understanding how things work in cloud would be much easier, as core concepts remain the same!.
+We will have more scenarios to cover like: complicating APIs; publishing data to Kafka/Flink; having Debezium setup to capture CDC once we update postgres tables via our microservices, etc. Objective is to mimic how production systems work as closely as possible.
+Once, we are set locally, we can try running the infra on cloud systems.

-Note: Some major errors I encountered, learnings, blogs/videos, little help from chatgpt in understanding concepts (and re-verified as well) I have attached at the bottom of the Readme for reference as well as in code pieces as comments.
+**Note**: Some major errors I encountered, learnings, blogs/videos, little help from chatgpt in understanding concepts I have attached at the bottom of the Readme for reference.
+The code written in the project is covered with comments for easy-understanding.
+To understand the project one may have to oscillate between code comments and info in tasks in Readme.

 ------------------------------------------------------

 ### Steps followed (Flow) in project:

+#### Basic setup:

 Locally, created a directory called: `fastapiproject/` to have all project files saved.
 Necessary installations (mac):

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"\
 brew install pyenv